 In an organisation financial management is split into two principal roles:

-- The accounting function - usually under the direction of the financial controller, and the corporate finance function directed by the treasurer.
-Accounting is concerned with the provision and interpretation of information for economic decision making.
+- The accounting function - usually under the direction of the financial controller.
+It is concerned with the provision and interpretation of information for economic decision-making.

-- Corporate finance function is concerned with managing the finances of the organisation and is involved in cash management, asset allocation, capital structuring and financial risk management in areas such as interest rates, foreign currency exchange rates and commodity trading.
+- Corporate finance function is concerned with managing the finances of the organisation.
+It involves cash management, asset allocation, capital structuring and financial risk management.
+These may be applied to areas such as interest rates, foreign currency exchange rates and commodity trading.